-- Pruritus (generalized itching that may be severe)
+- Pruritus, a generalized itching that may be severe

-- Pain in the lymph nodes associated with alcohol intake
+- Pain in the lymph nodes triggered by alcohol intake

-If the lymph nodes in the chest are affected, they may press on the windpipe and cause shortness of breath, cough, or chest discomfort.
+If the lymph nodes in the chest are affected, they may press on structures in the lung and cause shortness of breath, cough, or chest discomfort.

 A means that a person has not experienced B symptoms, listed below.

-B means that a person has experienced the following symptoms:
+B means that a person has experienced one or more of the following symptoms: